 Which incentivises many such contributions from "the edge" of a network, so the funding received grows as the square of the community size.

 LR does not prejudge the optimal size of communities, but instead "offers a mechanism that creates truly neutral incentives among social organization of different sizes".
 It also has the property that it "reverts to a standard private good in the case that a single citizen attempts to use the mechanism for her own enrichment."

 "To summarize, the mechanism provides much greater funding to many small contributions than to a few large ones.
-This is not for any reason of equity or distributive justice, though there may be good reasons from those perspectives to admire the outcome it delivers.
+This is not for any reason of equity or distributive justice, though there may be good reasons from those perspectives to admire the outcome it delivers."

 "seeks to achieve liberal ends in a fundamentally social world.
 In this sense it is also 'radical' in the original meaning: it gets to the roots of what liberalism is about, namely an anti-authoritarian commitment to neutrality across ways of living and valuing."

-Q: Is equitable outcome a good design goal or a more effective success metric?
+Prompt: Is equitable outcome a good design goal or a more effective success metric?